 What is the difference between Self-Paced and Livestream Classes?

 Livestream classes are a method of education where you join the class remotely.
 We have state-of-the-art audio/visual equipment which allows you to join the class remotely and still have a quality experience.
 This requires you to be logged in and participate live with the class.

 Self-paced correspondence courses are just that.
 We mail you a book and you study on your own with limited to no instructor interaction.

 What if I move away or cannot finish?

 One of the things that makes us unique as a trade school is that we have designed each course to stand alone.
 Many schools have a program that is all or nothing, and if you leave before finishing, you get no credit for all your work.

-Our courses, on the other hand, are each individual courses and as long as you finish a course, you will be issued a certificate of completion for that course and your transcript will reflect completion of those courses.
+Our courses, on the other hand, are each individual courses…and as long as you finish a course, your transcript will reflect completion of that course.

 This is extremely important in the event that you have a life disrupting event that prevents you from continuing on with M.E.I.
 Your effort will not be wasted.
 The state of Maine will recognize those courses which you have completed with us.

 Do I get my electrical license upon completion?